kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 AWS Glue was used to crawl the Parquet files on S3 and create metadata.

 Athena provided a cost-efficient way to query the data using SQL.
-Bear in mind that Athena doesn't create real tables or materialized views, it only creates a metadata and reads everything from the file, stored in S3.
+Bear in mind that Athena doesn't create real tables or materialized views, it only creates a metadata and reads everything from the files, stored in S3.
-The reports leveraged Athena tables and views as the foundation for data visualization.
+The reports used Athena tables and views as the foundation for data visualization.
 The cons of such approach were that it was possible to delete underlying file without getting any warnings/restrictions about dependant views, tables etc.
 Athena also didn't provide indexing as it was just a querying tool with its own flavor PrestoDB SQL, it was lacking some Postgres methods and didn't allow recursive functions as well as true **_materialized views_**.
 It also didn't support ***CREATE TABLE LIKE*** or ***DELETE FROM*** or ***UPDATE***, but it allowed to give an access to query a table without a fear that the table would be dropped as behind a hood it was a file in s3.

 AWS Glue provided a mechanism for partitioning and indexing with the limitations:
 - only partition column could be used as an index
 - only integer and strings could be used as an index

 ## Rust Program:

-#### _Members_
+#### Members

 Rust program workspace had the next members:
 ```rust